protocol/launchpad/content/en/curriculum/ipld/ipld-and-ipfs/index.md

 * The `"Data"` field can be used to store arbitrary bytes, _but_ it's typically used for **UnixFS** metadata.

 Read more about the DAG-PB codec in the [**specification**](https://ipld.io/specs/codecs/dag-pb/).

+## Links – The Heart of IPLD

+CIDs are the native link format for IPLD that distinguishes it from a simple data representation system.
+They are how we can connect graphs of data in flexible ways.

+* Most data serialization formats, such as JSON and CBOR, don’t have a native way of representing links to content addressed data, so they don’t have a built-in way to form graphs of linked data.
+* IPLD brings its own formats that represent CIDs natively in the encoded bytes.
+* IPLD can also be used as a lens through which to view other content addressed formats, such as Git, or Bitcoin from which we can derive CIDs by assumption.

 ## UnixFS